-Failure mechanisms observed during 1st compression test are illustrated in sequence in Figure 4.
+Progression of failure mechanisms observed during compression test are presented in Fig. 4.
 Firstly, buckling failure occurs in the middle of left rib section of the structure and then delamination initiates at this buckle zone at a load of 1132N.
 At the same time, buckling starts also in the middle of right rib section.
 Finally, left rib section is totally delaminated in the middle and right rib section is delaminated close to rib-facesheet intersection.
 Along with that, fibre breakage and matrix cracking are also observed in the delamination zones.